SERVICEMEMBER'S GROUP LIFE INSURANCE

 COVERAGE

-The maximum amount of SGLI coverage you may have is $400,000.
+The maximum amount of SGLI coverage you may have is $500,000.
 You may elect to be insured for lesser amounts in increments of $50,000.
 If you choose to decline or reduce your SGLI coverage, you must log into the Servicemember's Online Election System (SOES) via milConnect.
-If you have the maximum amount of SGLI, you have the right to retain any other Government or private insurance.
-However, you may not have more than $400,000 of combined SGLI and VGLI coverage.
+Beginning July 1, 2025, monthly premium rates for the SGLI program will be discounted.

 For additional information on the Service members' Group Life Insurance, please visit the VA Website.